sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 As we have seen in the lectures, you can also calculate the effective sample size (ESS) as a useful statistic to have an idea about whether the MCMC has run long enough.
-We will be using the function `coda::effectiveSize` that is implemented in R, which differs a bit from the one implemented in `Tracer` (i.e., if you load the output files in `Tracer`, you might not get the same ESS).
+We will be using the function `coda::effectiveSize` that is implemented in R, which differs a bit from the one implemented in `Tracer` (i.e., if you load the output files in `Tracer`, you might not see the same ESS).
 As we have discussed in previous lectures and practical sessions, the larger the ESS, the better.
 For phylogenomic analysis, we can be happy if the ESS for all the parameters is equal to or larger than 200 (although this will not always be possible with very large datasets).
-Once you run commands from lines 37 to 41, you will see this table (you will have different values unless you have used the same seed number that we have!):
+Once you run commands from lines 37 to 41, you will see the table below (you will have different values unless you have used the same seed number that we have!):

 ```